Onion cake: Edmonton-style green onion cake

-A variant of the Chinese spring onion pancake popularized by chef Siu To has become the local specialty of Edmonton, Canada.
-Two variations exist: one with a typical round pancake shape, and the other with a hole in the middle.
-To attributes the early popularity of his green onion cakes with the large number of Taiwanese expatriates in the area.
+A variant of the Chinese spring onion pancake popularized by Chef Siu To has become the local specialty of Edmonton, Canada.
+Two variations exist: the version as made by Siu To, which is essentially the same as the original Chinese version, in that it's a pan-fried round pancake shape; and a deep-fried version with a hole in the middle that starts to appear after 2015.
+Chef To attributes the early popularity of his green onion cakes with the large number of Taiwanese expatriates in the area.